University Council Meeting Minutes - Wednesday, April 23, 2025

 • Task Force Updates: Haudenosaunee Task Force, Civic Engagement Task Force

-• The Civic Engagement Task Force.
-We haven't accepted that yet.
-We'll do that at the next meeting, but they were charged with proposing a campus definition for civic engagement.
+• The Civic Engagement Task Force report hasn't been accepted yet; it will be at the next meeting.
+They were charged with proposing a campus definition for civic engagement.

 • Recent Actions